AqueductHub/aqueductcore/docs/plugins.md

 a collection of quantum circuit simulation methods.

-Plugins may be implemented in any programming language if this language interpreter or binary architecture is supported by an executing machine.
+Plugins may be implemented in any programming language if this language interpreter or binary architecture is supported by the executing (virtual) machine.
-Current implementation of plugins run their code at the aqueduct server machine (within server container, if you use containerised version).
+In the current implementation of plugins, their code is run on the Aqueduct server machine (within server container, if you use containerised version).
 By default, `python3` and `bash` scripting  are supported.

-Technically, plugins are folders with files, which follow a plugin convention.
+Technically, plugins are folders with files which follow a plugin convention.
 This convention is described in the chapters below.

 ## Writing a Manifest File